 Twelve Step Study: Clients learn how to apply the Alcoholics Anonymous 12-step program and gain an understanding of 12-step principals.

 Toastmasters Group: Clients learn how to speak in public and improve their communication skills in a supportive atmosphere.
 They also learn how to give constructive feedback to others.

-Goal Setting/Goal Review: Clients review their personal short-term and long-term goals with the group and set new sort-term goals for the following week.
+Structure Group: Clients review their personal short-term and long-term goals with the group and set new sort-term goals for the following week.